Myles Turner NBA Preview vs. the Bucks

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-We're going to break down Turner's prop bets, using stats and trends to help you make good predictions.
+Let's break down Turner's prop bets, and some stats and trends to help you select good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.